Universe

 A member of the federal navy, serving aboard a spaceship.
 Responsibilities may range from plotting courses to piloting a craft to manning the guns during battle.
 A star sailor is familiar with all manner of known space craft and is more comfortable in a zero-G environment than he is on the ground.

-Skills Available: Near Weightless Gravity Skill Level is automatically raised to 0 (if not already equal to or greater than 0) at no cost in Skill Points.
-Pilot, astronomy, energy tech, suit tech, space ship tech (1 Level only), weapon tech, space tactics, gunnery, missile guidance, EVA, near weightless gravity (in addition to any levels received as described above).
+Skills available: Near Weightless Gravity Skill Level is automatically raised to 0 (if not already equal to or greater than 0) at no cost in Skill Points.
+Pilot, astronomy, energy tech, suit tech, spaceship tech (1 level only), weapon tech, space tactics, gunnery, missile guidance, EVA, near-weightless gravity.

 THINKER